wp-plugins/google/readme.txt

 === The Google+ plugin ===
-Contributors: WPMUDEV, VeBailovity
+Contributors: WPMUDEV, vebailovity, raggedrobins
-Tags: Google+1, Google, plusone, buddypress plugin, wpmu, buddypress, multisite, Google+ pages, Google Analytics Requires at least: 3.1
+Tags: Google+1, Google, plusone, buddypress plugin, wpmu, buddypress, multisite, Google+ pages, Google Analytics, tumblog Requires at least: 3.1
-Tested up to: 3.2
+Tested up to: 3.2.1
-Stable tag: 1.2
+Stable tag: 1.3

-Integrate with Google+ Pages and add the Google +1 button to your site so your visitors can vote to tell the world how great your site is!
+The Google + Plugin integrates WordPress with your G+ Profile and Page - now with BuddyPress and Post Format Support!

 == Description ==

-The Google +1 button lets your readers tell the world "you should check this out" while helping your site with search engine rankings for Google.
-The Google + Plugin lets your visitors quickly and easily add their Google+1 vote to your posts or site.

-Google+ Pages gives your business the opportunity to have it's own Google + Page.
-This plugin will help you integrate your Google+ Page with your WordPress website.
+Google+ is Google's foray into the world of social media.
+Over the past six months we've seen it expand rapidly and the WPMU DEV Google+ Plugin has expanded with it.

+The WPMU DEV Google+ Plugin lets you add a +1 button to your website so that people can tell the world how awesome they think you are.
+ It integrates with Google+ Posts and Pages so that people can easily add you to their G+ Circles.

+And now you can post directly from G+ to your WordPress website.
+The Google+ plugin supports post formats so you can use a hashtag system to decide which post format you want your G+ post to appear as.

+It also includes BuddyPress support - post straight from your G+ profile or page to your activity stream.
+This is a fantastic option for people who run their own BuddyPress community and have a Google+ Page for it.
+Post to G+ and watch it appear on BuddyPress.
+Make your life easier, and amaze your community members at the same time.

 All you need to do is install and activate the plugin.
 It's ready to go right away!

 = New Features! =

-* Integrate with Google+ Pages
-* Use Google Analytics to track your +1s
+* Post Format support - map hashtags onto WordPress post formats to create a G+ WordPress tumblog
+* BuddyPress support - post straight from G+ to your BuddyPress actiivity stream

 = Some Google + Plugin Features: =